Nicotous1/ChinaPollution/README.md

 $ pip install git+https://github.com/paris-saclay-cds/ramp-workflow.git
 ``

-2. Follow the ramp-kits instructions from the wiki Local notebook
+2. Follow the ramp-kits instructions from the [wiki](https://github.com/paris-saclay-cds/ramp-workflow/wiki)

-Get started on this RAMP with the dedicated notebook.
+## EDA

+This [notebook](./Exploratory-Data-Analysis.ipynb) is an exploratory analysis of the data available for this challenge.
+It's a first step to understand the data

-## Test
+## Starting kit

+A first model has been designed in this [folder](./submissions/starting_kit).
+It is composed of a feature extractor that is performing preprocessing of the data and a regressor that is a Ridge regression.

 To test the starting kit:

 ``
 $ ramp_test_submission --submission starting_kit
 ``

 ## Help

-Go to the ramp-workflow wiki for more help on the RAMP ecosystem.
+Go to the [ramp-workflow wiki](https://github.com/paris-saclay-cds/ramp-workflow/wiki) for more help on the RAMP ecosystem.

 ## References